AIE-Seattle-Prog/p4ToGitArchive/README.md

 migrated from a basic Git repo to one that contains LFS artifacts with settings that mirror our P4 typemap.

-The script also takes care of creating the repository abn
+The script also takes care of creating the local and remote repositories and pushing the contents.
+No changes are made to depots.

-This makes no changes to the depots itself and is safe to run.
+To specify which files to migrate, write a `target.txt` file with P4 file specs separated by newlines and place it in your working directory.

 ### P4 Clean